Benign Prostatic Hyperplasia and Complementary and Integrative Approaches: What the Science Says

 Saw palmetto (Serenoa repens)

 Although several small studies have suggested modest benefit of saw palmetto for treating symptoms of BPH, a large study evaluating high doses of saw palmetto and a Cochrane review found that saw palmetto was not more effective than placebo for treatment of urinary symptoms related to BPH.
+However, a recent systematic review and meta-analysis found that Serenoa repens had the same effect as tamsulosin in treating BPH in terms of International Prostate Symptom Score, quality of life, maximum flow rate, postvoid residual volume, and prostate-specific antigen, with the exception of prostate volume.
 A single randomized controlled trial showed combination therapy of saw palmetto plus lycopene, selenium, and tamsulosin was more effective than single therapies alone.

-- A 2012 Cochrane review of 32 randomized controlled trials involving 5,666 men with BPH found that Serenoa repens, at two and three times the usual dose, provides no improvement in urinary flow measures or prostate size in men with lower urinary tract symptoms consistent with BPH.
+- A 2012 Cochrane review of 32 randomized controlled trials involving 5,666 men with BPH found that Serenoa repens, at 2 and 3 times the usual dose, provides no improvement in urinary flow measures or prostate size in men with lower urinary tract symptoms consistent with BPH.